Great Northern Railway (Great Britain): Getting parliamentary authorisation

 The London and York Railway scheme was submitted to the 1846 session of Parliament; some other schemes for railways to the north had by now fallen by the wayside, and their supporters joined the London and York project; reflecting that, the proposed company name was altered to the Great Northern Railway.
-George Hudson continued to use his dubious methods to frustrate the scheme, but on 26 June 1846 the Great Northern Railway Act was given royal assent.
+George Hudson continued to use his dubious methods to frustrate the scheme, but on 26 June the Great Northern Railway Act 1846 (9 & 10 Vict. c. lxxi) was given royal assent.
 Numerous branches earlier proposed had been deleted, but the main line was approved.
 Authorised capital was £5.6 million.
 The company had spent £590,355 on parliamentary expenses.

 The authorised line was from London ("Pentonville") via Huntingdon, Peterborough, Grantham, Retford, Doncaster and Selby to a junction with the Great North of England Railway, just south of York Station.
-Also included in the Act was a loop from Werrington Junction, north of Peterborough, via Spalding to Boston, Lincoln to Gainsborough and back on to the main line at Bawtry.
+Also included in the act was a loop from Werrington Junction, north of Peterborough, via Spalding to Boston, Lincoln to Gainsborough and back on to the main line at Bawtry.

 Land acquisition proved to be difficult; in particular, the King's Cross site was occupied by a smallpox hospital.
 The freeholder demanded an impossibly large price to vacate, and the matter had to go before a jury.
 This, and the subsequent removal of the hospital to new premises, would incur a huge delay.
 The GNR board decided to make a temporary London terminal at Maiden Lane.

 The company undertook some extraordinary commitments at this time.
 It arranged to purchase the Stamford and Spalding Railway; this would form a loop from north of Peterborough back on to the GNR Loop Line near Crowland; and leases at 6% of the Royston and Hitchin Railway, the East Lincolnshire Railway (Boston to Great Grimsby; both authorised, but neither yet built) and the Boston, Stamford and Birmingham Railway (never built).
 It also took about a third-of-a-million-pounds-worth of shares in the South Yorkshire Railway.